Author Archive

 Color is always the first signal of the weather shifting – so funny how a leaf turning from emerald to chartreuse can pique the mind and awaken a new attitude.

 As the temperature dips in the evenings, the trees around our homes start to tinge golden ochre and deep burgundy.
-Keen on this seasonal delight, Daniela Gregis has peppered her latest collection with the brightest of these tones – tomato red.
-Set against a darkened backdrop of cotton, silk and, of course, cashmere, Daniela presents her interpretation of this key color.
+Keen on this seasonal delight, Daniela Gregis has peppered her latest collection with sweaters and dresses in the brightest of these tones – tomato red.
+Set against a darkened backdrop of cotton, silk and, of course, cashmere, Daniela Gregis presents her interpretation of this key color.

 Model Bella Tyland is pictured here wearing pieces from Daniela Gregis’ early fall collection – a delivery we shot with iconic Pecos sunflowers.